How Much Does It Cost To Refret A Guitar in 2023?

 Some guitar technicians can repair it, but at some point, that favorite neck might need to be replaced.
 Luckily, frets do last a long time, so using a material that is harder may preserve your guitar neck.

 Stevie Ray Vaughan had to retire a neck from his favorite Stratocaster called number one.
 After a while, the fret service damaged the neck to a point that it wasn’t repairable.
-And so a new neck was required.
-Yet, he used the guitar more than most people and really put it through the wringer with heavy strings.

 Summary